Walden Lost: COVID-19

 At times of crisis, adherence to a government is mandated, otherwise the disease would run amok, which is what happened when various governments dragged their feet in protecting their jurisdictions.

-State of emergencies and lockdowns, fines and imprisonment are the order of the day.
+States of emergency and lockdowns, fines and imprisonment are the order of the day.
 Yet, these, too, must pass.
 They must be temporary and relinquished when the virus is vanquished.
 We must be vigilant of their abolition.
 Power is seductive and not given up easily.

 “I went to the woods because I wanted to live deliberately, to front only the essential facts of life, and see if I could learn what it had to teach, and not, when I came to die, discover that I had not lived.